Virtual AI Agents: What they are & how to deploy

 Generative AI is a category of AI, including LLMs, that can create new content (text, images, audio) that is original and contextually relevant.
 In a virtual agent, generative AI is used to craft unique, non scripted responses, making the conversation feel much more natural and less robotic.
 A recent survey found that 96% of business leaders believe generative AI will improve interactions with customers, highlighting its massive potential.

-Designing Intelligent Conversations: Core Features and Capabilities
+Designing Intelligent Conversations: Core Features and Capabilities of virtual AI Agents

 Intent Building: Teaching the Agent What You Mean